What is an Executor?

-If you feel that you do not wish to continue with your responsibilities on your own it is important that you contact us as soon as possible.
+If you felt you didn’t want to continue with your responsibilities on your own, it is important that you contact us as soon as possible.
 Phoenix Wills & Probate can work alongside you and take responsibility for administering the estate of your loved one.

 Duties of Personal Representatives can include…

 - One way to think about this is that Personal Representatives (PRs) have to safeguard the assets of the estate, so that beneficiaries receive their full inheritance.